ralexrivero/aquarius/README.md

             ▀▀
 ```

 Aquarius CSS is a lightweight, responsive, and modern CSS framework.
 It is built with Flexbox and CSS and Grid.
 It is also fully customizable and easy to use.
-Based on SMACSS guidelines.
+Based on SMACSS guidelines with BEM methodology.

 ## Environment